yashnaval/MachineLearning/Yash_ML_SL.md

 * Supervised learning helps to solve various types of real-world computation problems.(for eg.Facebook uses face recognition when we try to tag someone,forecasting sales,weather detection).
 * Supervised learning use for classification problem.
 * Supervised learning is very useful in cyber-security.
+> With the importance of Supervised Learning understood, let’s take a look at the types of Supervised Learning along with the algorithms!

 ### Disadvantage :-